Majeda Abu-Alghanam | UT Permian Basin

 Kendall Hagman | UT Austin

-U.S. Senator Amy Klobuchar (MN)
+Office of U.S. Senator Amy Klobuchar (MN)

 Kendall Hagman is a third year undergraduate at The University of Texas at Austin pursuing a bachelor’s degree in biology, with a certificate in evidence and inquiry.
 She is a member of the Polymathic Scholars Honors Program within the College of Natural Sciences, for which she will write a thesis currently entitled “Science in Political Agendas.”
 Hagman is also the founder of the UT Austin chapter of the pro-STEM political action committee, 314 Action, through which she seeks to heighten civic engagement among fellow science and engineering undergraduates.
 After graduation, she plans to pursue a career in science policy analysis.